-WES is a small school with approximately 50 students and 4 full-time teachers allowing for communication to occur on a daily basis.
-The special educator is also a team leader/administrator and has knowledge of all the students' needs and challenges.
+WES is a small school with approximately 45 students and 4 full-time teachers allowing for communication to occur on a daily basis.
+The special educator is also a classroom teacher and has knowledge of all the students' needs and challenges.
+The principal is also a classroom teacher and is able to advocate for all students in the school.
 Community resources are limited and the school is considered the center of the community.